Death of Santiago Pampillón

 Santiago Pampillón (1942–1966) was an Argentine student and activist.
 He was shot and killed by security forces during a protest in downtown Córdoba in September 1966.

+Life

+Santiago Pampillón was a second-year engineering student, activist, and part-time employee of Industrias Kaiser Argentina (IKA).

-Student Strike
+Student strike

 On the night of 7 September 1966, thousands of students responded to the call for a strike, including Santiago Pampillón.
 The police were ordered to prevent and suppress the protest and a battle ensued, spanning more than twenty blocks from downtown.
 Amid the struggle, Pampillón received three shots to the head, fired at close range by a policeman.
 He was taken to a hospital, where he died on 12 September.

 In solidarity with the student movement, the CGT of Córdoba organized a silent march that was later repressed by the police.

 Implications

 Santiago Pampillón was the first casualty in a long series of murders that occurred during the course of the military regime (1966-1973), among others such as Juan José Cabral, Adolfo Bello, Luis Norberto White and Silvia Filler.
 His death anticipated an escalation of violence that eventually led to full-fledged state terrorism in Argentina.
 Since then, the Argentine student movement has vindicated his name as a symbol of university activism and worker-student unity.